Arab Kingdom Project (Algeria): History

-Following Napoleon III's trip to Algeria in 1860, he and Ismaÿl Urbain worked to transform Algeria, then a recent French conquest, into an associated "Arab kingdom".
-The concept of neo-Arabism was thus launched by Napoleon III who envisaged the creation of an "Arab Kingdom" extending from Algiers to Baghdad.
-It was also a way of putting an end to the administrative uncertainty of the conquest of Algeria.
 The Arab offices were put to use in particular by a policy of de-Berberization and the generalization of the teaching of written Arabic.
 After the failure of the Saint-Simonian expedition in Egypt (1833), the Saint-Simonians transferred their projects of futuristic development to Algeria.
 In the 1860s, Algeria maintained the French taste for exoticism, especially among wealthy people and intellectuals.
-During the conquest of Algeria by France, the little-known population was described as "Turkish" or "Moorish", but as the conquest progressed, it was increasingly referred to as "Arab".
+During the conquest of Algeria by France, the little-known population was described as "Turkish" or "Moorish", but as the conquest progressed and the French gained a deeper understanding of the country's demographics, it was increasingly referred to as "Arab".

-As part of the Napoleonic project, the "natives" were transformed into Arabs in language.
-Napoleon III's policy will have detractors, especially in colonial circles, such as Warnier who put forward for their demonstration that the population is composed of 500,000 Arabs at most, 1,200,000 Arabized Berbers and 1 million Berber-speaking Berbers in the 19th century in Algeria.
-Another project for the constitution of a similar Arab kingdom is also proposed in Syria by General Fleury with Ismaÿl Urbain as intermediary to Emir Abdelkader in 1865, however he declines this proposal.
-The policy of the Arab kingdom, motivated by Ismaÿl Urbain, and the Saint-Simonians, wants to constitute a kingdom associated with France, with its own Arab identity.
-The Emperor Napoleon would be the sovereign of both the French and the "Arabs".
-In this context, some measures are taken in favor of the natives such as the Sénatus-consulte of 1863, which aims to protect tribal rights with a reorganization of their lands in the face of the economic advance of colonization.
-However, some settlers oppose these provisions, which are considered too favorable for the natives.
-However, in Eastern Kabylia, this policy leads to the destruction of the tribal framework, the lands of zaouia or those of "melk" (private) status are qualified as lands of "arch" status (tribal) which results in a dispossession of the communities.
-The "neo-djemaa" instituted by this law was a negation of the traditional djemaa and promoted a policy of linguistic Arabization of the region of Eastern Kabylia (from Jijel to Skikda), which was Berber-speaking in the 19th century, but became Arabic-speaking in the 20th century.
+The self-proclaimed purpose of Napoleon III's visit to Algiers in 1860 was to "attend to the well-being of the three million Arabs whom the fortunes of war have brought under our rule".
+Another project for the constitution of a similar Arab kingdom was proposed in Syria by General Fleury with Ismael Urbain as intermediary to Emir Abdelkader in 1865; he declined the proposal however.
+The policy of the Arab kingdom, motivated by Ismael Urbain, and the Saint-Simonians, was to constitute a kingdom associated with France, with its own Arab identity.
+The Emperor Napoleon would be the sovereign of both the French and the Arabs.
+Some measures are taken in favor of the natives such as the Sénatus-consulte of 1863, which aims to protect tribal rights with a reorganization of their lands in the face of the economic advance of colonization.
+However, some settlers opposed these provisions, which they considered too favorable for the natives.